The North East Raising Aspiration Partnership are committed to ensuring all students have equal and fair access to Higher Education.

 - To understand their role in supporting young people’s aspirations.

-- To identify the key aspects of financial, wellbeing and general support available to Looked After Young People at Higher Education Institutions.
+- To identify the key aspects of financial, wellbeing and general support available to care-experienced young people at Higher Education Institutions.

-- To understand the importance of teamwork and communication across organisations that impact upon Looked After Young People.
+- To understand the importance of teamwork and communication across organisations that impact upon care-experienced young people.

-- To identify a range of ways to engage with HEI interventions/programmes throughout their LAYP academic career.
+- To identify a range of ways to engage with HEI interventions/programmes throughout their academic career.

-- To identify the barriers and challenges that LAYP face when at university and ways to work to overcome this.
+- To identify the barriers and challenges that care-experienced young people face when at university and ways to work to overcome this.

 For further information, or to request the opportunity, please contact info@nerap.ac.uk or call 0191 2083128.